LIVING TRAD

 What is “Old-Time Music?”

-Old-time music is a distinctive genre of North American folk music that has deep roots in the cultural practices of the region.
-It developed alongside a variety of traditional North American folk dances, which include square dancing, contra dancing, clogging, and buck dancing.
+Old-time music is a distinctive genre of folk music that has deep roots in the cultural practices of North America.
+It developed alongside a variety of traditional North American folk dances, which include square dancing, contra dancing, clogging, buck dancing, and others.
 The music is primarily played using various plucked acoustic stringed instruments, with the fiddle, banjo, guitar, and mandolin being the most commonly utilized.
 These instruments come together to create an ensemble known as the string band, which, along with the simple yet effective banjo-fiddle duet, has historically represented the predominant configurations for performing old-time music.
-This genre is widely regarded as a precursor to modern country music, influencing its development in significant ways.
+Especially when including other stringed folk instruments like the dulcimer or autoharp, as well as ballads and other vocal forms, old-time music is likely the most ancient form of North American traditional music, second only to Native American music in terms of age and cultural significance.

-Old-time music, especially when it includes ballads and other vocal forms, is likely the most ancient form of North American traditional music, second only to Native American music in terms of age and cultural significance.
 In contemporary contexts, particularly at 21st-century fiddlers' conventions and summer music camps, the term frequently describes styles of pre-bluegrass fiddle and banjo music, especially as it has evolved in the Southern United States.
 In these settings, distinctions are often made to evaluate "bluegrass banjo" and "bluegrass fiddle" as separate entities.
 However, it's important to note that the definitions of the phrase vary considerably across historical and geographical contexts.
 This includes racially divided titles that were used in record catalogs during the 1920s and 1930s.
-When some of its early country music recordings achieved notable success and became popular hits, the Okeh company, which had previously coined the terms "hillbilly music" to describe Appalachian and Southern fiddle-based as well as religious music, and "race record" to categorize the music of African American recording artists, began using the phrase "old-time music" as a term to describe the music created by white artists, including the influential Fiddlin' John Carson, who began recording his music in 1923.
-The term “old-time music” was thus originated as a euphemism, but ultimately proved to be a suitable and acceptable replacement for other terms that were considered disparaging by many inhabitants of these culturally rich regions.
+When some of its early country music recordings achieved notable success and became popular hits, the Okeh company, which had previously coined the terms "hillbilly music" to describe Appalachian and Southern fiddle-based as well as religious music, and "race record" to categorize the music of African American recording artists, began using the phrase "old-time music" as a term to describe the music of some white artists, including the influential Fiddlin' John Carson, who began recording his music in 1923.
+The term “old-time music” proved to be a suitable and acceptable replacement for other terms that were considered disparaging by many inhabitants of these culturally rich regions.
 It remains the term preferred by both performers and listeners of this genre of music.
 Additionally, concert organizers and record companies in the 1960s employed the term “old-time music” to identify traditional instrumental and vocal music styles performed by both rural white and black musicians, making a clear distinction from the then-commercialized "folk revival" music that often featured urban "interpreters" and singer-songwriters.
-This ongoing evolution of terminology reflects the genre's rich history and its diverse styles.
+Old-Time Music continues to be a vibrant and evolving tradition, with contemporary artists and musicians carrying on the legacy.
+It’s influence extends beyond the region, impacting various genres and continuing to be a significant part of American musical heritage.

 “The good we secure for ourselves is precarious and uncertain, is floating in mid-air, until it is secured for all of us and incorporated into our common life.” — Jane Addams